Troubleshoot routing and BGP · Cloudflare One docs

 Troubleshoot routing and BGP

-This guide helps you diagnose and resolve common routing and BGP issues with Magic WAN.
+This guide helps you diagnose and resolve common routing and BGP issues with Cloudflare WAN.
 These issues can affect traffic delivery, cause unexpected latency, or result in connectivity loss.

 If you are experiencing routing or BGP issues, check these items first: